EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 “I have been through three major IT migrations in my career.
 Every single one involved weekend war rooms, angry clinicians, and months of cleanup.
 This was the first time I woke up on Monday morning after a migration and felt... nothing.
 No fires.
 No escalations.
 Just 50,000 people doing their jobs.
 That's what zero downtime actually means.”

-— Chief Information Officer, Regional Healthcare System
+— Chief Information Officer, Multi-Hospital Healthcare Network

-What Zero Downtime Actually Looked Like
+What Production-Safe Cutover Actually Looked Like

 The 72-hour cutover window deserves closer examination, because this is where most migrations fail.
 EPC Group's approach eliminated the risk factors that derail traditional cutovers.